ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 ### Building and Running the Example Web application

-1. Open the **Call SystemLink Data Services** example in LabVIEW NXG Web Module.
-   - You can search for it by name in the search bar or navigate to **Learning»Examples»Programming WebVIs»Call SystemLink Data Services** to launch it.
-   - Alternately, clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine to use the latest version of this example.
+1. Clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine.
 [Go here](https://help.github.com/articles/cloning-a-repository/) if you’re new to cloning repositories on GitHub.
+2. Open the **Call SystemLink Data Services** example in LabVIEW NXG Web Module.
+   >**Note**: You can either search for the example by name in the search bar or select **Learning»Examples»Programming WebVIs»Call SystemLink Data Services** to launch it.

-2. Open `index.gviweb` and click **Run**.
+3. Open `index.gviweb` and click **Run**.
-3. On the **Projects Files** tab, double-click the `Full Data Services App.gcomp` to open it.
+4. On the **Projects Files** tab, double-click the `Full Data Services App.gcomp` to open it.
-4. On the **Document tab**, click **Build** to build your web application.
+5. On the **Document tab**, click **Build** to build your web application.
    > **Note**: You can automatically launch and view the web application locally by right-clicking the web application in SystemDesigner and then clicking **Run**.

 ### Hosting Overview

 After you create a web application and build the package in LabVIEW NXG Web Module, you need to move it to a web server.
 This enables administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note:** To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
-You can also access the build output by navigating to your web application’s project folder manually (`..\CallSystemLinkDataServices\Builds`).
+You can also access the build output by navigating to your web application’s project folder manually (`\CallSystemLinkDataServices\Builds`).

 Furthermore, this project includes a distribution document (`Full Data Services App.lvdist`), which you can use to build a package (`.nipkg`).
 A package is also required for hosting a web application on SystemLink Cloud.
 [Go here](http://www.ni.com/documentation/en/labview/3.0/application-builder/distributing-app-lib/) to learn more about distributing applications.